bradykent/huekey/README.md

 ##BetterTouchTool
 Now for the final step.
 Open BTT and create your actions, pointing the triggers to "Open Application / File / Script" and then selecting the script you want to run.
 Then test it and it should work!

+If you want terminal to close automatically after running the script, go to Terminal preferences->settings->shell and change "When the shell exits:" to "Close if the shell exited cleanly"